-Don't do it!
+Try to avoid it.
 The ATV isn't designed for pavement.
 Its handling becomes more difficult on paved surfaces.

 Trail Riding

 Use sound judgment when trail riding; that means riding on a trail that fits your ability level.
 If the trail is pretty rugged, standing up on your footrests will make it easier for you to endure the rough terrain.